timosaarinen/nih-lang/README.md

-# NIH, a programming language
+# NIH - a KISS programming language

 - A next-generation programming language inspired by the subjective best of all the programming languages since Plankalkül.
 - Persistence with structured S-expression code - tabs and spaces are not stored unless quoted - "Ends the Tabs vs Spaces religious war once and for all".